Awish-Senpai/ForgottenKeep/README.md

 ## [v1.8]
 `> Added`
-• Changed the color of the channel unread indicator.
+• Changed the color of the channel unread indicator, also redesigned it.
 • Changed the color of the `new` indicator when mentioned in DMs.

 ### Note [To apply the changes, you have to gitpull again.]